eevee/eev.ee/content/2016-02-20-twitters-missing-manual.markdown

 * Twitter has a "collections" feature, which lets you put any public tweets you like (even other people's) in a group for other people to look over.
 However, no official client lets you _create_ one; you have to do it via the API or TweetDeck.
 Collections aren't listed anywhere (you have to link to them directly), and you can't control the order of the tweets (they're always reverse chronological).

 * Lists are a thing.
 I've never really used them.
-They don't support a lot of the features the regular timeline does; most notably, threaded tweets aren't shown together.
+They don't support a lot of the features the regular timeline does; for example, threaded tweets aren't shown together, and lists don't provide access to locked accounts.
 You can create a private list and add people to it to follow them without their knowledge, though.

 * You can "promote" a tweet, i.e. turn it into an ad, which is generally only of interest to advertisers.
-However, promoted tweets have the curious property that they don't appear on your profile or in search results _for anyone_.
+However, promoted tweets have the curious property that they don't appear on your profile or in your likes or in search results _for anyone_.
 It's possible to target a promoted tweet at a specific list of users (or no one!), which allows for a couple creative hacks that you'll have to imagine yourself.

 * And then there's the verified checkmark (given out arbitrarily), the power tools given to verified users (mysterious), the limits on duplicate tweets and follows and whatnot (pretty high), the analytics tools (pretty but pointless), the secret API-only notifications (Twitter tells you when your tweet is unfavorited!), the Web Twitter metadata that let me [write a hack to hide mentions from non-followers](https://twitter.com/eevee/status/694600729227440128)...  you get the idea.